Photo of Cat Nunn

 Caroline Wilson

-Caroline joined the Board in 2022.
-She volunteers with the 16-25s support group and hopes to utilise this experience as a Trustee.
-She strongly believes that support and health are available to everyone who needs it.
+I am also a volunteer with the 16-25s peer support group and aim to utilise this experience as a Director.
+I strongly believes that support and health are available to everyone who needs it.

-Her background is in Marketing and Project Management.
-She moved to Powys, with her family, 16 years ago to take over the running of the family farm.
-In her spare time she enjoys walking, reading and spending time with family and friends.
+My background is in Marketing and Project Management.
+I moved to Powys, with her family, 16 years ago to take over the running of the family farm.
+In my spare time I enjoy walking, reading and spending time with family and friends.

 Melissa Townsend